-There is a \$25 service fee for refunds processed for camp programs and a \$10 service fee (or a max of 50% of the cost of the program) for all other programs.
+There is a \$25 service fee for refunds processed for camp programs and a \$3 service fee for all other programs.
 Refund requests will be processed within 10 business days.
 Refund checks will be issued in the participant's name unless the refund will be issued to a minor and the parent or guardian requests a change at the time of the refund request.
 Refunds for program fees paid by credit cards will only be issued to the original credit card used.
 Deposits are non-refundable unless otherwise noted.